jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

 ```

-We will move out, of its logical-group, the cluster SNO5, creating a new subgroup.
-We will test the same validated configuration but on a new version of OCP.
+We will move out, of its logical-group, the cluster SNO5, creating a new subgroup. **We will test the same validated configuration but on a new version of OCP**.

 # Create the subgroup

 The new subgroup will be called `mb-du-sno-4.12.26`.

-First copy previous Policies/Configuration to a new folder for the subgroup.
+First, copy previous Policies to a new folder for the subgroup.

 ```bash
 > cp -r mb-du-sno/ mb-du-sno-4.12.26